 Jieyu Zheng - PhD student in Neurobiology, Caltech

-Beyond research, I am actively involved in teaching and student activities around Caltech.
+Beyond research, I am actively involved in teaching and student activities at Caltech.
+I developed my own 10-week tutorial Bi23 Sec1 Learning Across Species in Winter 2025.
 For two years, I served as the head teaching assistant for CNS187 Neural Computation, a graduate-level course requirement for students in Computation and Neural System.
 Additionally, I am the current president of the Neurotechers (23-), the official club for Caltech graduate students in neuroscience.
 You can learn more about me in a short Spotlight on Caltech’s frontpage, and a short assay about the best students in class.

 In my free time, I enjoy exploring the mountains, hiking in the summer and skiing in the winter.
-This season I summitted Mt Whitney in one day.
-I am also an avid bird watcher, artist and wildlife photographer (check my art portfolio!).
+In 2024, I summitted Mt Whitney in one day.
+I am also an avid bird watcher, writer, artist and wildlife photographer (check my art portfolio!).

 Before joining Caltech, I did my undergraduate studies at Cornell University (B.S. in Biological Engineering) and Shanghai Jiao Tong University (B.Eng. in Food Science and Engineering).
 I then obtained a Master’s degree (M.Phil) in Education and Psychology from the University of Cambridge.